Cosmological evolution driven by polytropic fluids in an inhomogeneous spacetime

 where $H_0$ is given by and $E(z)$ is the normalized Hubble parameter.
 In order to break the degeneracy between the parameters $A$ and $B$, we define $A/(A+B)=\Omega_{\text{de}}$, $B/(A+B)=\Omega_{\text{m}}$.
 Noticing that $\Omega_m+\Omega_{de}=1$, we can write $E(z)$ as follows

-In Figure \ref{fig:H1}, we show the behavior of $H(z)$ of the model against the Observational Hubble Data sample (OHD) taken from Refs. \cite{magana2018cardassian} and \cite{mukherjee2016acceleration} for different values of $\alpha$ and for two different values for the ratio of parameters $A$ and $B$.
-The $\Lambda$CDM curve is compared with the curves generated by our model for different values of the parameters.
+In Figure \ref{fig:H1}, we show the behavior of $H(z)$ of the model against the Observational Hubble Data sample (OHD) taken from Refs. \cite{magana2018cardassian} and \cite{mukherjee2016acceleration} for different values of $\alpha$ and for two different values of the ratio of parameters $A$ and $B$.
+The $\Lambda$CDM curve is compared with the curves generated by our model for different parameter values.
 For the $4/3$ ratio, the curves resulting from the model lie above the $\Lambda$CDM curve except for the one with $\alpha=0$, whereas for the case $A/B= 2$, the $\Lambda$CDM model is almost reproduced with the value $\alpha =0.4$.

 We can also find an expression for $a(\eta)$ as an implicit function

 where $C_1$ is an integration constant and ${}_2F_1(a,b,c;x)$ is the Gauss hypergeometric function \footnote{A pedagogical discussion of the hypergeometric function can be found in \cite{seaborn2013hypergeometric}.}.
 Another important cosmological parameter is the deceleration parameter $q$, which is related to the Hubble parameter as follows: